srjn0201/betting/README.md

 ```

 ### `app/scripts/initialize_database.py`
 *Description: This script is designed for initial database setup.
 It creates all necessary tables based on the SQLAlchemy models and seeds the database with predefined roles (admin, master, dealer, player) and initial admin/master user accounts.
-This ensures a consistent starting state for the application's database.*
+It also includes logic to create an initial coin deposit for the admin user, ensuring a consistent starting state for the application's database.*
 ```python
 from sqlalchemy.orm import sessionmaker